ryanroundhouse/pdfSplit.py/README.md

 # pdfSplit.py
-This script will split a PDF in half, but only on a page that contains a string that indicates the start of a new segment.
+This script will split a PDF into a number of pages per output file, but only split on a page that contains a string that indicates the start of a new segment.

 # Instructions